-- 3. Engage in quality improvement educational activities - a.
-Participate in lectures that analyze quality improvement and describe the underuse, overuse or misuse in diagnosis and treatment of patients. - b.
-Receiving information on site specific patient safety challenges that need to be improved and they pathway to system's change and improvement. - c.
-Receive clinical site quality metrics in a routine basis and observe or contribute to the analysis of them and measures taken to improve them. - 4.
+- 3. Engage in quality improvement educational activities - Participate in lectures that analyze quality improvement including the understanding of healthcare disparities, and describe the underuse, overuse or misuse in diagnosis and treatment of patients. - b.
+Receiving information on site specific patient safety challenges that need to be improved, including institution patient safety reports, and the pathway to system changes and improvement. - c.
+Receive clinical site quality metrics in a routine basis and observe or contribute to the analysis of them and measures taken to improve them. - d.
+Participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analysis or other activities that include analysis, as well as formulation and implementation of actions. - 4.
 Use information technology to manage information access quality on-line medical information, and support their own education, which may include: - a.
 Proficiency in use of on-line libraries for literature searches to locate and integrate information from a variety of sources. - b.
 Familiarity with practice parameters in the field of colon and rectal surgery as published by the ASCRS. - c.
 Familiarity and participation in CREST. - d.
 Familiarity with the core subjects in colon and rectal surgery. - e.
 Ability to subscribe and use the case Study List Serv to discuss challenging cases. - 5.
 Facilitate and participate in the education of residents, students and other healthcare professionals, which may include: - a.
 Supervising and educating medical students and/or general surgery residents in colorectal surgery. - b.
 Demonstrating the skills to educate colleagues, patients, families, and other health care professionals. - c.
 Presenting cases and lecturing. - 6.
 Develop, implement, and monitor a personal strategy for continuing education, which may include: - a.
-Maintenance of Certification (MOC) - b.
+Continuing Certification - b.
 Continuing Medical Education (CME) activities - c.
 Attendance at national meetings - d.
 Participation in Evidence Based Reviews (EBR) in colon and rectal surgery - e.
 Regular reading of peer-reviewed journals - f.
 CARSEP review - g.
 Participation in didactic courses that enhance technical skills and assist with the implementation of new technology or techniques.